Tokyo Olympics rescheduled for July 23-Aug. 8 in 2021 | Times Leader

 Katsuhiro Miyamoto, an emeritus professor of sports economics at Kansai University, puts the costs as high as $4 billion.
 That would cover the price of maintaining stadiums, refitting them, paying rentals, penalties and other expenses.

 Japan is officially spending $12.6 billion to organize the Olympics.
+However, an audit bureau of the Japanese government says the costs are twice that much.
 All of the spending is public money except $5.6 billion from a privately funded operating budget.

 The Switzerland-based International Olympic Committee is contributing $1.3 billion, according to organizing committee documents.
 The IOC’s contribution goes into the operating budget.

-Note: This story has been corrected to show that the 1940 Olympics in Tokyo were canceled because of Japan’s war with China, not because of World War II.